Branching, edit, and regenerate

 Edit a user message

 Edit replaces a user message and starts a new turn from that point.
-The original message and its descendants remain in the tree as a separate branch:
+The original user message and everything below it stays in the tree as a separate branch.

 1